 - Other babies need a parent to stay in the room in order to be calm enough to fall asleep in a new way.

-- And there are little ones who need a slow entry to sleep training, with lots of hands-on help, in order to learn a new way of falling asleep.
+- And there are babies who need a slow entry to sleep training, with lots of hands-on help, in order to learn a new, independent sleep routine.

-Here’s a sleep training truth I’ve learned over the years
+Here’s a sleep training truth I’ve discovered over the years:

 And here’s another one:

-This method is popular, effective and sometimes controversial.
-Dr. Richard Ferber literally “wrote the book” on this method explaining that leaving your baby for short periods of time helps them learn to fall asleep on their own.
+The Ferber method of sleep training is popular, effective and sometimes controversial.
+Dr. Richard Ferber literally “wrote the book” on this method explaining that leaving your baby for short periods of time helps them learn to fall asleep on their own and sleep through the night.

 With the Ferber method of sleep training, you typically remove all sleep props at once.
 If your baby is used to nursing to sleep, taking a pacifier or being rocked, you would stop all sleep props on the first night.
 After a relaxing bedtime routine, you place your baby in the crib awake, give them a kiss and leave the room.

-This sleep training method is “controversial” because some parents don’t believe in leaving a baby on their own to cry in order to learn independent sleep habits.
+The Ferber sleep training method is controversial because some parents don’t believe in leaving a baby on their own to cry in order to learn independent sleep habits.
 Other parents praise this method with getting their baby sleeping through the night in a matter of days and crying less in the long-term.

-In my experience, I’ve found the Ferber or “controlled crying” method of sleep training to be highly effective.
-Especially when used with “easy going,” energetic or strong-willed babies and toddlers.
+In my experience, I’ve found the Ferber method of sleep training to be highly effective.
+Especially when used with easy going or energetic babies and toddlers.

 Do you feel anxious or scared about the thought of your baby crying during sleep training?